 They won't be able to sleep because they'll be worrying about everything that can go wrong.

 They will lose their appetite and just won't eat.
 They may get sick.
 Have bouts of severe panic.
 Be prepared for this person to (if they are a passenger) spend the whole trip with their eyes closed.
+Or cancel last minute.

 How to overcome Driving Anxiety

 The fastest way to overcome your Driving Anxiety is to work with me because it's what I do.
 Together we'll hunt down the root cause, pull it up and get rid of it.
 Just like a gardener removing weeds from a flower bed.
-It's what I do.